 If coffee is your thing, you'll be right at home in Cuetzalan.
 As we mentioned, there are entire festivals celebrating this favorite beverage (but year round, the coffee here is quite excellent according to visitors).
 Others mention talking around town to see who can take them to one of the nearby plantations for a coffee tour to better understand the industry and process of harvesting, roasting, and processing coffee beans.

 Explore The Town On Foot (And What To See)

 There is still plenty to do in Cuetzalan outside of the market and the Danza de los Voladores.
 Just like a lot of places we recommend, you'll see the most by just getting out and walking around.
 I love the architecture you'll find here, so don't skip admiring the churches and other buildings around the old town.

 Iglesia De Los Jarritos — or more formally known as El Santuario de Guadalupe.
 This gothic inspired church is one of the favorites, and one you can't miss.
-Its most distinguishing feature is the tall, adorned spire.
+Its most distinguishing feature is the tall, adorned spire decorated with rows of clay jars.
 In front of the church lies a cemetary, and it is open during the day to come visit (just please remember to be respectful here).

 Address: 73560, Aldama, Centro, Cd de Cuetzalan

 A huge part of the appeal of Cuetzalan are the many many adventures hiding just outside of the city.
 Spend a few more days here in order to soak in the sites of ancient ruins, visiting tumbling waterfalls, take a swim in a "dog's paw" pool, or take in the views of the mountains around you.